PavelPZ/riverpod_navigator/README.md

 ## Roadmap

 I prepared this package for my new project.
-Its further development depends on whether it will be used by the community.
+Its further development depends on whether the community will use it.

 - proofreading because my English is not good.
 Community help is warmly welcomed.
-- BlockGUI widget (block the GUI while asynchronous navigation is waiting to complete)
-- parameterization allowing cupertino
+- parameterization allowing Cupertino